yzerlaut/paper/README.md

 - Perform automated export of quantitative results into manuscripts (no copy-paste of analysis results!)
 - Benefit from the LaTeX support of figure, equations and corss-referencing in a simple markdown-like language: [Org-Mode](https://orgmode.org).
 - provide bibliographic management and use different citation styles
-- export to diverse formats from the same manuscript file
+- export to diverse formats/templates from the same manuscript file (see all [Manuscript Templates](https://github.com/yzerlaut/finalyz#manuscript-templates))
 - benefit from the [Emacs](https://www.gnu.org/software/emacs/) editing capabilities when drafting your manuscript.

 ## Installation